-Now if you suspect the problem is active in many rooms or if you’re uncertain where its focused and have a lot of area to treat, go with DFENSE SC.
-Labeled for spot treating open areas like furniture, carpeting, baseboards and more, DFense is odorless and treatments will last 30 days providing good residual.
+Labeled for treating open areas like furniture, carpeting, baseboards and more, DEFENSE SC is odorless and treatments will last 30 days providing good residual.
 Overall it will be more cost effective to use when treating many rooms or the entire home.

 Mix 1/2 to 1 oz of DFense per gallon of water and use the mixed solution to cover up to 800-1000 sq/ft and should be renewed every two weeks when beetles are active until all activity ceases.

 You will need a good PUMP SPRAYER to apply the DFense and this one will give you a good fan pattern for wide and uniform coverage.

 When treating, be sure to cover furniture, bedding, carpets and just about anyplace these beetles have been seen or found.
 Defense is unique in that its both odorless and non-staining.
 It too is encapsulated so you will only have to apply it every 2 months once the problem is under control but use it monthly when first treating.

 For extra protection, add GENTROL EC to the tank mix.
 This material is what we call a juvenile growth hormone.
 It won’t kill active adults affect pupae.
 But it will effectively stump larvae from growing into adults.
 And since one application can last 3-6 months, it can help prevent having to retreat with the DFense every 1-2 months when Dfense is used by itself.